|Macintosh Separation Anxiety (MSA)

 OS updates - versus - OS upgrades:

 We can evaluate the situation, determine options, discuss choices and suggest appropriate solutions, but it doesn't hurt to research some of the details in advance so that you can make informed decisions.
-It helps to know what purpose RAM serves, the difference between hard disk drives and solid-state drives, your current storage capacity and future requirements, as well as system requirements for key software you use.

 It's important to understand the difference between an Operating System update and an OS upgrade: